 Posted on 8/29/22 by Danielle Marbellagas

 Although the General Data Protection Regulation or GDPR has been enforced for well over a year, numerous market researchers are still unable to fully understand its effects and consequences.
 This can be highly disadvantageous since companies that violate this regulation will be subject to heavy sanctions.

-Mistakes to Avoid to be GDPR Compliant
+Mistakes to Avoid for GDPR Compliance

-Not Designating a Data Protection Officer.
+1. Not Designating a Data Protection Officer

-Having an Unclear Data Retention Policy.
+2. Having an Unclear Data Retention Policy